 If hiring a designer still isn’t in your budget, there’s always a few things you can do on your own, or with a more inexpensive contractor, that will quickly make your home, homier.
 For one, consider hiring a painter to quickly and professionally add color and coziness to your home.
 For additional ideas to decorate your home yourself, try some of these do it yourself tips.

 One could argue that buying your home’s furniture is one of the most important parts of making your house into a home.
 Your furniture is where you, family, friends, perhaps children, will spend so much time together.
 Your kitchen table will see meal after meal served, or may be the homework station or simply a calm place to drink your coffee.
 Your couches will see movie nights and naps, and your shelves will hold precious knick knacks and treasured books.
 When you purchase the right furniture, it will not only last for a very long time, but will also become part of your life every day.
-You therefore want furniture that speaks to your style, and will last as long as possible.
+You therefore want furniture that speaks to your style, be functional, and will last as long as possible.

-A lot of older furniture or antiques will have a unique look to it and is often built stronger and will therefore last longer than newer furniture.
+A lot of older furniture or antiques will have a unique look, and is often built stronger and will last longer than newer furniture.
 A great way to take advantage of older furniture is to reupholster it to fit your style, or repairing old leather furniture of any scratches or gouges.
 Upholstering can be time consuming and technically challenging, so if you are going to attempt to do it on your own, follow a guide like this one to get you started.
 For the rest of us, having your furniture professionally reupholstered or repaired is a better idea.
 Professionals will help make your furniture look like new, and really enhance the original essence of the piece.

 If you aren’t looking to spend the time upholstering, another excellent option is to buy quality designer furniture.
 You may be forking out more money initially by buying designer, but the benefits are endless.
 Not only are you investing in furniture that can last a lifetime, but you’re also investing in something that may even go up in value, or at least retain value over its lifetime.